Ipstenu/ui-labs/readme.txt

 4. Experiment #4 - Larger WP-Admin fonts
 5. Experiment #5 - Old Plugin Warnings

+== FAQ ==

+<strong>Will you add X?</strong>

+Maybe.
+It really depends.

+<strong>Why is my site slow when I turn on Old Plugin Warning?</strong>

+In general, this happens if you have plugins hosted off of WordPress.org that do funny things with the check for updates.
+Basically they trigger it too many times, and in a way that kicks off this plugin.

+<strong>Why is it spelled 'Colour'?</strong>

+The original author spells it that way.
+I don't change it out of respect.

 == Changelog ==

+= 2.2.4 (2016-05-17) =
+* Changed: Made plugin age more cacheable.

 = 2.2.3 (2016-04-19) =
 * Fixed: Add leading/trailing spaces to classes to prevent them from being attached to other classes. ( [Props @jtsternberg](https://wordpress.org/support/topic/admin-body-class-is-missing-leading-space-breaking-other-plugins-styling?) )